-The national living wage paid to workers aged 25 or over will rise from £7.20 to £7.50 next April, Chancellor Philip Hammond has announced.
+The national minimum wage paid to workers aged 25 or over will rise from £7.20 to £7.50 next April, Chancellor Philip Hammond has announced.

 The 30p boost amounts to a 4% rise, meaning the UK's lowest-paid workers will see their pay rise well above current levels of inflation.
 It amounts to an annual increase of around £500 for a full-time worker.

-The Government has previously said it plans to raise the national living wage to £9/hour by 2020.
+The Government has previously said it plans to raise the what it calls the 'national living wage' - the compulsory minimum rate that can be paid to employees age 25 and over - to £9/hour by 2020.

 Autumn Statement 2016: Other key stories

-Introduced in July last year by then-Chancellor George Osborne, the compulsory national living wage is the lowest wage which can legally be paid to employees aged 25 or over.
+Introduced in July last year by then-Chancellor George Osborne, the compulsory national 'living' wage is the lowest wage which can legally be paid to employees aged 25 or over.
+In reality, it is another name for the minimum wage, as it is not based upon an assessment of the cost of living.
 Its rates are adjusted every April.

 It's higher than the pre-existing compulsory national minimum wage, which is also rising and continues to apply at varying rates to employees aged under 25 (as the table below illustrates).